Is Saudi Arabia Really So Stable?

 In a rare speech by the king in early 2012, Abdullah attacked the Arab Spring and expressed his negative feelings toward the Internet and social media.
 Change and revolution in the Saudi doctrine is perceived as evil.
 All revolutions that Saudis were exposed to either in Iraq (1958), Yemen (1962), or Iran (1979) brought hostile regimes to the kingdom.

 Stability is a prominent value in Saudi domestic politics.
 Officials usually tend to associate the notion of stability as a “blessing.”
 Every governor prince of the 13 provinces in Saudi Arabia regularly heads the council of the local government.
 One of the essential subjects reinforced in every meeting is the importance of security and stability.
-Moreover, all of those local governors are headed by the minster of interior, which explains governance priority.
+Moreover, all of those local governors are headed by the minister of the interior, which explains governance priority.

-Stability is one of the crucial elements in the Salafis mindset, which aims to maintain the status quo against sedition of political change or fitna.
+Stability is one of the crucial elements in the Salafis mindset, which aims to maintain the status quo against the sedition of political change or fitna.
 In the 1960s, the dispute between King Saud and Crown Prince Faisal lasted six years before religious elites (Ulema) were convinced to issue a fatwa deposing Saud.
 On March 5, 2011, the Council of Senior Scholars (Ulema) again issued a statement in which it called for national solidarity and stability to protect the country against regional turmoil.
 A few days later, the statement was endorsed by the Majlis Al-Shura, a consultative body appointed by the king that serves as a quasi-parliament.

 Business elites also encouraged stability.
-After the 2008 global financial crisis, Saudi financial policy was set with massive government expenditure.
-On 2011, a few weeks after the ignition of the Arab Spring, the king announced an economic package of $93 billion in handouts.
+After the 2008 global financial crisis, the Saudi financial policy was set with massive government expenditure.
+In 2011, a few weeks after the ignition of the Arab Spring, the king announced an economic package of $93 billion in handouts.
 Although the package focused on infrastructure and education, it included the creation of 60,000 security jobs within the interior ministry as well as social security for unemployed youth.
-In the last three years many young entrepreneurs joined the market to launch new startups as the government boosted the economy and expanded lending outlets.
+In the last three years, many young entrepreneurs joined the market to launch new startups as the government boosted the economy and expanded lending outlets.
 Stability for small businesses as well as giant corporations is seen as the bedrock for growth, as the government is the main player in the market.
 The recent turmoil in Arab Spring countries continues to reinforce this idea.

 For decades, journalists and scholars questioned Saudi Arabia’s stability, yet seeing the kingdom from a westerner’s perspective is sometimes deceptive.
 Prince Turki Al-Faisal, the former director of Saudi intelligence, argues that since the unification of the kingdom in 1932, everybody keeps discussing Saudi Arabia’s uncertain future.
-In my perspective, Saudi Arabia has enjoyed and will continue to enjoy stability primarily through the polices of the four Faisal princes who developed an entrenched role of traditions on how the state runs and behaves.
+In my perspective, Saudi Arabia has enjoyed and will continue to enjoy stability primarily through the policies of the four Faisal princes who developed an entrenched role of traditions on how the state runs and behaves.
 To understand Saudi Arabia today, go back to the 1960s.